openhwgroup/cv32e40p/docs/source/instruction_set_extensions.rst

 Additionally the event load instruction (**cv.elw**) is supported by setting ``COREV_CLUSTER`` == 1, see :ref:`corev_event_load`.
 This is a separate ISA extension, invoked in the tool chain with ``-march=rv32i*_xcvelw``.

+This specification also includes documentation on CORE-V pseudo-instructions.
+Pseudo-instructions are implemented in the assembler that are similar to a base instruction but provides control informtation to the assembler as opposed to generating its base instruction.
+This makes it easier to program as we gain clarity on the intention of the programmer.

+  * 16-Bit x 16-Bit Multiplication pseudo-instructions operations

 If not specified, all the operands are signed and immediate values are sign-extended.

 To use such instructions, you need to compile your SW with the CORE-V GCC or Clang/LLVM compiler.